Get Rates Near You!

 This is one way people were able to get their foot in the door with businesses such as Coinbase and NerdWallet before they became publicly traded.

 Linqto is an online platform that makes it simple to invest in private companies.
+Linqto provides access to private investments and is democratizing access to private markets, breaking down barriers for individual investors to participate in opportunities that were once exclusive to institutions.
 Unlike traditional brokerages that offer investments in public companies, Linqto is focused on private securities.

 That means it offers investors access to start-ups and pre-IPO opportunities.
-Linqto only offers investors shares it has already purchased, so every offering in the company’s portfolio is guaranteed to close.
+Linqto enables investors to participate in private equity investments, including some of the world’s leading unicorns.
+Linqto only offers investors shares it has already purchased—Linqto owns the shares it sells—so every offering in the company’s portfolio is guaranteed to close, ensuring guaranteed access for investors.

-What’s more, with a minimum investment of only $10,000, Linqto is more accessible than other private investment sites, which might require as much as $100,000 to begin.
+What’s more, Linqto’s minimum investment of only $10,000 is more accessible than other private investment sites, which might require minimums in the tens of thousands or even $100,000 to begin.

 Compare Linqto to Others